Dragon Portfolio Review: All-Weather Asset Allocation Strategy

 Economic Factors Shaping Market Trends

 Economic policies, interest rates, inflation, and global trade are among the key economic factors that influence market cycles.
 The Dragon Portfolio incorporates an understanding of these elements, recognizing how they can create environments of prosperity or adversity for different asset classes.
+This is the part I like most: the portfolio is not pretending to forecast the next regime perfectly.
+It is asking what happens if the forecast is wrong.

 Integration of Market Cycle Analysis in the Dragon Portfolio - digital art